 Anderson & Kreiger is committed to providing pro bono legal services to those most in need and in cases that make a wide impact.
-While attorneys are free to select pro bono projects of personal significance, our pro bono efforts during the past year have focused on the following areas:
+While attorneys are free to select or start pro bono projects of personal significance, our pro bono efforts during the past year have focused on the following areas:

 - Children’s Health

 - Community Development

 Our pro bono victories during the past year include the following: